MicrosoftDocs/sql-docs/docs/big-data-cluster/hdfs-tiering.md

 ## <a id="issues"></a> Known issues and limitations

-The following list provides some known issues and limitations when using HDFS tiering in SQL Server big data clusters:
+The following list provides known issues and current limitations when using HDFS tiering in SQL Server big data clusters:

 - If the size of the external directory being mounted is larger than the capacity of the cluster, mounting fails.